diyscif/diyscif/scif-thesis.md

 The air vents constitute another weak point in the sound attenuating shell.
 They are muffled by SCHAKO AUDIX® cross-talk attenuator boxes on the intake and exhaust side.
-They use a galvanised sheet steel and an internal lining of special insulating plates to form a deflection labyrinth for sound attenuation.
+They use a galvanized sheet steel and an internal lining of special insulating plates to form a deflection labyrinth for sound attenuation.
 They are best-in-class for form factor relative to performance, however, they still only provide a sound attenuation of $R_w$ = 38 dB.
 Although the inline